 Gary Vaynerchuk Net Worth

-Gary Vaynerchuk Net Worth and Salary: Gary Vaynerchuk is a Russian-born entrepreneur, consultant and CEO who has a net worth of $200 million.
-He is the founder of Resy and Empathy Wines.
+Gary Vaynerchuk is a Russian-born entrepreneur, consultant and CEO who has a net worth of $200 million.
+Gary Vaynerchuk is the founder of Resy and Empathy Wines.
 Vaynerchuk got his start as the co-owner and director of operations of a wine retail store, and an author and public speaker on the subjects of social media, brand building and e-commerce.

 In 2014, Gary launched a Youtube show called #AskGaryVee with his personal content production team.
 In the show, he canvases questions from Twitter and Instagram and responds in an improvised manner.